 9. William “Bill” Clinton

-President Clinton oversaw powerful economic growth during a majority of his presidency, thanks in part to the newly drafted North American Free Trade Agreement (NAFTA) and the rise of information technology and internet commerce (which unfortunately resulted in the dotcom bubble around the turn of the millennium).
+President Clinton oversaw powerful economic growth during the majority of his presidency, thanks in part to the newly drafted North American Free Trade Agreement (NAFTA) and the rise of information technology and internet commerce (which unfortunately resulted in the dotcom bubble around the turn of the millennium).

 The Credit Repair Organizations Act (1996) — Before CROA, credit repair businesses sometimes used misleading language and set unrealistic expectations to lure in consumers and their money.